1. Programme name

 1. Programme outcomes

-The LLM in Mercantile Law aims to provide students with particular knowledge of unique global perspectives on investments, companies, securities, and intellectual rights, by presenting the four mandatory subjects of the LLM programme.
-The LLM programme's objectives are to teach students the legal theory and principles relevant to investments, companies, securities, and intellectual rights to understand the importance of global relations or regulations.
+The LLM in Mercantile Law aims to provide students with particular knowledge of unique global perspectives on investments, companies, securities, and intellectual property rights, by presenting the four mandatory subjects of the LLM programme.
+The LLM programme's objectives are to teach students the legal theory and principles relevant to investments, companies, securities, and intellectual property rights to understand the importance of national and global relations or regulations.
 Attorneys or legal practitioners in the present should be made aware of these global views or perspectives and their influence on the South African legal system.
-In addition, an opportunity is granted to students to write a mini-dissertation (20 000 words) on any four subjects.
+In addition, an opportunity is granted to students to write a mini-dissertation (20 000 words) on any of the four subjects.

 1. Modules